Murghab

 Murghab is a small mountain town with a population of about 6000 people who are mostly of Kyrgyz ethnicity but their lifestyle has also taken somea features from the Tajiks or the Pamiri people, including the types of dwellings (not taking into account the yurts).
 The village is located on the Murghab Plateau in eastern Tajikistan GBAO (Gorno-Badakhshan Autonomous Oblast), the Pamir area.
 The desolate town of Murghab is a fascinating example of a rural life lived in extreme conditions at the altitude of 3650 m above sea level.

-Murghab lies at the junction of the Pamir Highway, which runs through the center of town and connects the regions with Kyrgyzstan and Afghanistan, and the main road linking Tajikistan with China over the Kulma Pass.
+Murghab lies at the junction of the Pamir Highway, which runs through the center of town and connects the regions with Kyrgyzstan, rest of Tajikistan, Afghanistan, and the main road linking Tajikistan with China over the Kulma Pass.
 For this reason, it was built during Soviet times as a checkpoint and it is still an important transportation hub as well as the biggest town in the eastern half of Pamir.
 The Murghab River flows along the base of the town, where livestock graze.
 Lately, it has also become an essential tourist base for anyone traveling the Pamir Highway or taking a Pamir tour.

 The first impression while arriving to Murghab is highly likely related to the emptiness, coldness, and abandoned houses with destroyed whitewashed walls that have exposed the mud-bricks beneath.